Skip to main content

 Cursor is the market-leading standalone AI IDE.
 VS Code fork, built-in chat, multi-file edits, polished UX.
 Pro is $20/mo, Pro+ is $60/mo, Ultra is $200/mo.

 Switching Copilot for Cursor solves the plugin problem.
 It does not solve the training-data problem cleanly.
 Privacy Mode exists and stops training on your code, but your code still routes through AWS before reaching Anthropic or OpenAI.
 Two CVEs were patched in August 2025 (CVE-2025-54135 and CVE-2025-54136), both rooted in the cloud-brokered architecture.
-Cursor's own CEO said in March 2026 that “the IDE isn't the right form factor anymore.”
+In Cursor 3 (April 2026) and CEO Michael Truell's “Third Era of AI Software Development” essay (February 26, 2026), Cursor explicitly demoted the IDE to a fallback, making agent management the primary surface.

 Verdict: if you were using Copilot because you wanted a coherent AI editor and did not mind cloud, Cursor is the upgrade.
 If you were using Copilot because it was cheap, Cursor is more expensive on every axis.
 Full comparison: Cursor alternatives and our Cursor alternatives guide.